bytemate/rush-plugins/README.md

-❗❗️❗️ ️
+❗❗️❗️
-# DEPRECATED
+# RELOCATED
 The current repository has been migrated to the [TikTok repository](https://github.com/tiktok/rush-plugins)
 ❗️❗️❗️